Cora4NLP/Cora4NLP.github.io/content/home/welcome.md

 - reasoning over broader co- and contexts
 - efficient adaptation to novel and/or low resource contexts
 - continual adaptation to, and generalization over, evolving contexts

+Cora4NLP is funded by the German Federal Ministry of Education and Research (BMBF) under funding code 01IW20010.